Prepare to Prevent Emergencies

 Check if the casualty is breathing normally.
 Place your ear above their mouth, looking down their body.
 Listen for sounds of breathing and see if you can feel their breath on your cheek.
 Watch to see if their chest moves.
 Do this for 10 seconds.

-- If they are unresponsive and not breathing, you need to call 999/112 for emergency help and start CPR straight away.
+- If they are unresponsive and not breathing, you need to call 999/112 for emergency help and start Cardio-Pulmonary Resuscitation (CPR) straight away.
 Ask a helper to find and bring a defibrillator (AED).

 - If they are responsive and breathing move on to circulation.